-The following section provides a summary of how the key geoscientific factors and constraints discussed above were applied to the Ramsey-Algoma granitoid complex to identify general potentially suitable areas.
-At this early stage of the assessment, the boundaries of these general areas are not yet defined.
-The location and extent of general potentially suitable areas would be further refined during subsequent site evaluation stages.
+At this early stage of the assessment, the boundaries of the identified general potentially suitable areas are not yet defined.
+The location and extent of specific potentially suitable areas would need to be refined through more detailed assessments and field evaluations.

-4.4.1.1 General Potentially Suitable Area - North East Ramsey-Algoma (Figure 4-10)
+4.4.1.1 Potentially Suitable General Areas within the Metasedimentary Rocks of the Quetico Subprovince (Figure 4-10)